jimbon25/WIFI-TOOLKIT/PANDUAN.md

 # WiFi Toolkit User Guide

-This document is a comprehensive guide to using all the features available in the `wifiToolkit` program.
+This document provides a comprehensive guide to using all the features available in the `wifiToolkit` program.

 ---